mmularski/ckad-exams/ckad-tasks/exam-0/task-06-deployment-scaling/task/task-description.md

 **Points:** 5

 ## Scenario
 You are working in a Kubernetes cluster.
-Your task is to create and scale a Deployment.
+Your task is to create a Deployment with multiple replicas and scale it.

 ## Preparation
 In the `prep/` directory you will find: